shrutipatil0212/HackerNewsDotNet/README.md

 Hacker News API created in .NET

-Using the Hacker News, created a API that allows users to fetch the newest stories from the feed.Used C# .NET Core back-end and restful API.
+Using the Hacker News - https://github.com/HackerNews/API, created a API that allows users to fetch the newest stories from the feed. https://hacker-news.firebaseio.com/v0/newstories.json?print=pretty Used C# .NET Core back-end and restful API.

 ## Features